coconaut/stay-notified-app/readme.md

   * a simple db interface and Mongo implementation
   * agents for posting to Mongo
   * a simple AngularJS front-end example page
+    + this was thrown together just as a sample
+    + you'll need the Angular and Angular-Sanitze, as I never properly set up the packages

 ## This project uses:
 1. FSharp.Data for type providers and Twitter source files